-- 10. Every effort will be made to achieve a prompt resolution to the complaint as speedily as possible, consistent with due process.
-Both the complainant and the person who is the subject of the complaint will be expected to co-operate with the College in achieving that result. - 11.
-Both parties to the complaint have the right to be accompanied and supported by a trade union representative or by a colleague of their choice from within the College at any meeting held under this procedure.
+Every effort will be made to achieve a prompt resolution to the complaint as speedily as possible the aim usually being to conclude the complaint within a period of two months.
+Both the complainant and the person who is the subject of the complaint will be expected to co-operate with the College in achieving that result.
+If it is not possible to resolve the issue within this timeframe, for example for reasons of complexity or the absence of relevant parties from Oxford, both parties will be kept informed

+- 13. Both parties to the complaint have the right to be accompanied and supported by a trade union representative or by a colleague of their choice from within the College at any meeting held under this procedure.
 If the complaint involves a student they may be accompanied by another student member of the College or a member of the College's welfare team, a senior member of the College.
+These people must maintain appropriate confidentiality. - 14.
+At all meetings, and at each stage of the process the Bursar, Case Lead and other lead officers will explain to participants as clearly as possible the stage of the process, the purpose of the meeting and the role of the individuals attending, for example whether they are being asked to provide evidence, clarity a complaint or provide their point of view in response to a complaint.

-These people must maintain appropriate confidentiality. - 12.
-There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Bursar or Dean considers that the implications for the aggrieved person or others actually or potentially affected are serious.
+15. There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Bursar or Dean considers that the implications for the aggrieved person or others actually or potentially affected are serious.
 This may include cases where other parties, but not the aggrieved party, have made a complaint.
 In this case, the Bursar or Dean or other senior member may initiate an investigation which may be managed by the Case Lead and would make a decision on further action on the basis of such evidence as is available.